swift-embedded/swift-embedded/README.md

 [The toolchain](https://github.com/swift-embedded/swift) itself should be able to target any microcontroller using thumbv7-m or thumbv7-em architecture.
 However, any practical embedded application is going to require a package providing access to hardware peripherals.
 I am currently focusing on supporting the STM32F4 family of microcontrollers – the [stm32](https://github.com/swift-embedded/stm32) Swift package provides access to the basic hardware peripherals of those microcontrollers, such as UART, SPI or GPIO.

 Also, to make building an embedded application as simple as possible, I have created a small [cross](https://github.com/swift-embedded/cross) command-line utility.
-It is a wrapper around `swift build` that handles all the things as setting up a linker script or using the right compiler flags, making compiling an app a simple one-liner: `swift run cross build`.
+It is a wrapper around `swift build` that handles all the things as setting up a linker script or using the right compiler flags, making compiling an app a simple one-liner: `cross build`.

 -----